syncfusion-content/wpf-docs/wpf/SfDiagram/Connectors.md

 > ![C:/Users/ApoorvahR/Desktop/Note.png](Connectors_images/Connectors_img4.png)
 {:.image }
-_Note: A terminate segment is added to meet the given target point if the given segment is invalid.
-The terminate segment will be a type that is added previously._
+_Note: A terminate segment is added to meet the given target point when the given segment is invalid.
+The terminate segment can be a type that is added previously._

 ILineSegmentLength